dshadoff/MiSTer_Screenshot/README.md

 PrintScreen key is a key-combination of Windows + PrtScr, but the LogiTech's keyboard uses another key combination for the PrtScr key, which I can never seem to remember.

-So, this device is effectively a 1-keymacropad with one use: screen capture
+So, this device is effectively a 1-key macropad with one use: screen capture

 ## CircuitBoard / Parts List